sarkahn/dots-roguelike/Assets/Part1-HelloWorld/1.5-Monsters/README.md

 }
 ```

-Notice that we include "vision" (`TilesInView`) and movement components.
+Notice that we include the renderable, "vision" (`TilesInView`) and movement components.
 Since we changed our systems earlier to apply to any entities with these components, they will "just work" for our newly created monsters.

 The only new components here are `Name` and `Monster`. `Monster` is just an empty tag component. `Name` is what you'd expect: